-The impacts of refractivity assimilation in CNTLd and CNTLm are best evaluated relative to their respective no-N-assimilation baseline experiments NoNd and NoNm.
-Fig. 5 shows time series plots of RMSEs of specific humidity at the surface.
-The baseline forecasts NoNd (Fig. 5a) and NoNm (Fig. 5b) show similar characteristics, the RMSE starts at ~2 g kg-1 due to the design of the first guess but through forecast decreases, to about 1 g kg-1 after roughly 90 minutes.
-This reduction occurs due to convective mixing in the boundary layer, as can be seen in Fig. 6, because errors higher up are smaller.
-This surface error begins to increase again only within the last 30-60 minutes or in the fourth hour of forecast.
+The impacts of refractivity assimilation in CNTLd and CNTLm are best evaluated relative to their respective no-N-assimilation baseline experiments, NoNd and NoNm.
+Figure 5 shows time series plots of RMSEs of specific humidity at the surface.
+The baseline forecasts NoNd (Fig. 5a) and NoNm (Fig. 5b) show similar characteristics-the RMSE starts at ~2 g kg-1 because of the design of the first guess but through forecast decreases-to about $1 g kg^{-1}$ after roughly 90 min.
+This reduction occurs because of convective mixing in the boundary layer, as can be seen in Fig. 6, because errors higher up are smaller.
+This surface error begins to increase again only within the last 30-60 min or in the fourth hour of forecast.

-With 10-minute 3DVAR analysis cycles in the control experiments, the time series plots of RMSEs in Fig. 5 look similar to typical "sawtooth" plots seen in radar data assimilation studies using the ensemble Kalman filter (e.g., Tong and Xue 2005).
+With 10-min 3DVAR analysis cycles in the control experiments, the time series plots of RMSEs in Fig. 5 look similar to typical "sawtooth" plots seen in radar data assimilation studies using the ensemble Kalman filter (e.g., Tong and Xue 2005).
 Looking at the analysis cycling results in each of CNTLd and CNTLm, they show similar downward trends.
 Both CNTLd (Fig. 5a) and CNTLm (Fig. 5b) reduce the moisture errors well below their respective background values in the first analysis at 2030, although in CNTLd it takes a second cycle to reduce most of the error and prevent much error growth in the subsequent forecast.
-Both control experiments reduce the RMSEs to ~0.1 g kg-1, a full order of magnitude smaller than the baseline error.
+Both control experiments reduce the RMSEs to $\sim 0.1 \,\mathrm{g \, kg^{-1}}$ , a full order of magnitude smaller than the baseline error.
 With the free forecast beginning from final analysis at 2130, the RMSE begins to grow; however, assimilating refractivity causes the forecast error to remain below the corresponding baseline forecast.
-Two hours into the forecast, CNTLd and CNTLm have errors about 0.4 g kg-1 less than in NoNd and NoNm, at which point the error growth becomes faster.
-In CNTLd, the forecast error exceeds that of corresponding baseline about 3 hours into the forecast while in

-CNTLm, the error remains lower all the time.
+Two hours into the forecast, CNTLd and CNTLm have errors about $0.4 \,\mathrm{g \, kg^{-1}}$ less than in NoNd and NoNm, at which point the error growth becomes faster.
+In CNTLd, the forecast error exceeds that of the corresponding baseline about 3 h into the forecast, while in CNTLm the error remains lower throughout.
 Refractivity assimilation has thus a positive impact on moisture for at least 2-3 hours past the final analysis time.